corbado/flutter-passkeys/packages/passkeys/passkeys/README.md

 ## Features

-- sign up and login users with passkeys on iOS, Android and Web
+- sign up and login users with passkeys on Android, iOS, macOS, Web and Windows
 - login users with conditional UI
 - derive secrets from a passkey through the WebAuthn PRF extension (see [Using the PRF extension](#using-the-prf-extension))